AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/profile-export-behavior.md

 Experience Platform optimizes the profile export behavior to your enterprise destination, to only export data to your API endpoint when relevant updates to a profile have occurred following segment qualification or other significant events.
 Profiles are exported to your destination in the following situations:

-* The profile update was determined by a change in segment membership for at least one of the segments mapped to the destination.
+* The profile update was determined by a change in [segment membership](/help/xdm/field-groups/profile/segmentation.md) for at least one of the segments mapped to the destination.
 For example, the profile has qualified for one of the segments mapped to the destination or has exited one of the segments mapped to the destination.
 * The profile update was determined by a change in the [identity map](/help/xdm/field-groups/profile/identitymap.md).
 For example, a profile who had already qualified for one of the segments mapped to the destination has been added a new identity in the identity map attribute.
 * The profile update was determined by a change in attributes for at least one of the attributes mapped to the destination.
 For example, one of the attributes mapped to the destination in the mapping step is added to a profile.

 In all the cases described above, only the profiles where relevant updates have occurred are exported to your destination.
 For example, if a segment mapped to the destination flow has a hundred members, and five new profiles qualify for the segment, the export to your destination is incremental and only includes the five new profiles.

-Note that the all the mapped attributes are exported for a profile, no matter where the changes lie.
+Note that all the mapped attributes are exported for a profile, no matter where the changes lie.
 So, in the example above all the mapped attributes for those five new profiles will be exported even if the attributes themselves haven't changed.

 ### What determines a data export and what is included in the export